itcreativeusa/Generate--pass-easy/README.md

 ## Usage

-To run application press the "Generete password" button and answer each prompt.
-Then application will generate random password including selected by user lowercase, uppercase, numeric, and/or special characters.
+To run the application, press the "Generate password" button and answer each prompt.
+Then the application will generate random password including those selected by the user in lowercase, uppercase, numeric, and/or special characters.

 Screenshot located in ``` assets/images ``` folder